julianmclain/algorithms-mixtape/algorithms_mixtape/graphs/README.md

 Think about the space requirements for adjacency lists.
 It's equal to Θ(*n* + *m*).
 For this reason, adjacency matrices are better suited to sparce graphs.

+## Graph Search

+Applications of graph search:
+- Examining connectivity - Physical networks like phone networks and highway networks are intuitively well suited to graphs.
+Non-physical networks like social networks, are equally applicable.
+- Formulating a plan for accomplishing a goal - In a more abstract sense, formulating a plan can be represented as a graph where each node is a decision point that leads to another decision point.
+As a result, graphs are ubiquitous in AI (e.g. A robot formulating a plan on how to pickup a package).
+- Computing the "pieces" (or "components") of a graph.
+This is useful for clustering or determining the structure of a graph.

+Goal:
+- Given a starting vertex, traverse every findable vertex in the graph.
+- Don't visit any vertex more than once.
+- Do it in *O*(*m* + *n*) time

+Here's a generic formulation of the graph search solution.
+Imagine there's a graph and you divide it into two sets, the vertices that have already been explored, and the vertices that haven't been visited.
+While there are vertices that have one endpoint in the explored territory and one endpoint in the unexplored territory, the algorithm will choose one of such edges and follow it to the endpoint in the unexplored territory.
+Once there are no such edges, it terminates.

+From this generic formulation, different graph search algorithms emerge based on how the next edge to explore is chosen.